QLSD: Quantised Langevin stochastic dynamics for Bayesian federated learning: QUANTISED LANGEVIN STOCHASTIC DYNAMICS

-We are interested in carrying out Bayesian inference about a parameter $\theta \in \Rd$ based on a dataset $\mathrm{D}$.
-The posterior distribution of interest is assumed to admit a product-form density with respect to the $d$-dimensional Lebesgue measure, \emph{i.e.}
+\paragraph{Problem Statement} We are interested in performing Bayesian inference on a parameter $\theta \in \Rd$ based on a training dataset $\mathrm{D}$.
+We assume that the posterior distribution admits a product-form density with respect to the $d$-dimensional Lebesgue measure, \emph{i.e.}